khanhha/crack_segmentation/setup_new_instance.md

 ### Setup SSH key
 Run `sudo ssh-keygen` in the vm to generate a new ssh key.

-Run `echo ~/.ssh/id_rsa.pub` to get the key echoed to the terminal.
+Run `cat ~/.ssh/id_rsa.pub` to get the key printed to the terminal.

 Copy this key and input it in GitHub.
 Account Settings > SSH and GPG Keys > New SSH Key